deNBI/cloud-user-docs/wiki/Compute_Center/Tuebingen.md

 You will find your volume with the command
 <pre>lsblk</pre>
 This command will list all your block devices connected to your VM.
 Chose the correct device (mostly the name will be the second entry, you can orientate oneself on the SIZE parameter) and format it with a filesystem if you are using this volume for the first time.
-Common filesystems are ext4 or xfs.
+Common filesystems are ext4 or xfs. <span style="color:red">some **This command needs to be executed just for a new volume, otherwise all residing data on it will be deleted!** text</span>
 <pre>mkfs.ext4 /dev/device_name</pre>

 After the formating you have to create a mountpoint